noatu/typst-nure-template/README.md

 #### `pz-lb-template` - For Laboratory and Practical Works
 This template:
 - Sets up document styles;
-- Formats the title page according to NURE guidelines.
+- Formats the title page according to NURE/DSTU guidelines.

 #### `cw-template` - For Course Works
 This template: